ctkjose/R1PLUSFIRMWARE/README.md

 This is a rewrite of the original [Marlin firmware](https://github.com/Robo3D/R1PlusMarlin) that comes with ROBO3D's R1+  3D printers.
 This project was born from the frustuation of trying to modify the firmware.

+As printers and technology becomes more advance so does these firmwares adding so much code not needed for basic mendel printers in particular older ones.

 ## The  objectives ##

 Create a small and simple firmware for basic Mendel/Cartesian printers build on top of RAMPS 1.4 (1.6) and Arduino ATMEGA 2560.